ChaconMoon/Examples-of-Web-Vulnerabilities/CSRF/README.md

 ![alt text](./images/CSFR%20Form%20Example.png)

-Nevertheless this website not verifes if the post requests was send in this website or other website, a attacker can use this to create a malicius website that replicates this original site and send fake info in the form.
+Nevertheless this website doesn't verify if the post requests were sent to this website or to another, an attacker can use this to create a malicious website that replicates the original site and send fake info in the form.

 http://localhost/Examples-of-Web-Vulnerabilities/CSRF/UnsafeFakeForm.html